rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Our storage technique is partially based on a hybrid IC/CB approach similar to [](#regular-delta-chain).
-To avoid increasing reconstruction times, we modify the delta chain structure slightly to make these times constant, _independent_ of version, similar to [aggregated deltas](cite:cites vmrdf).
+To avoid increasing reconstruction times, we modify the delta chain to incorporate [aggregated deltas](cite:cites vmrdf), _independent_ of a preceding version.
-Instead of making deltas relative to each preceding delta, we make them relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
+Instead, deltas are relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
-This allows version reconstruction to require only at most one delta and one snapshot for any version.
+Hence, for any version, version reconstruction only requires at most one delta and one snapshot.
-While this does increase possible redundancies within delta chains due to each delta _inheriting_ the changes of its preceding delta, this can easily be compressed away, which we discuss in [](#storage).
+Although this does increase possible redundancies within delta chains, due to each delta _inheriting_ the changes of its preceding delta, the overhead can be compensated with compression, which we discuss in [](#storage).

 <figure id="alternative-delta-chain">
 <img src="img/alternative-delta-chain.svg" alt="[alternative delta chain]">